hugocore/crontab-ruby/README.md

-# CronTab Interpreter in Ruby
+# CronTab Parser in Ruby

 This is a CLI app written in Ruby that parses a cron string and expands each field to show the times at which it will run.
 You can find more